Tank system for the MLM module

 The MLM spacecraft carries a total of six 400-liter cylindrical tanks designated 77KM-6127-0.
 Two of them are used to store high-pressure gas and four others contain fuel and oxidizer under low pressure with a total mass of 2,432 kilograms.
-This amount is enough for the MLM to make it to the ISS after separation from the third stage of the Proton launch vehicle in the initial low orbit around the Earth.
+This amount is enough for the MLM to make it to the ISS after separation from the third stage of the Proton launch vehicle.

 Read our introductory article on the subject at:

-By mid-April, the MLM project managers at GKNPTs Khrunichev prepared a plan to disassemble the tanks.
+By mid-April 2017, the MLM project managers at GKNPTs Khrunichev prepared a new repair schedule, which aimed to complete the washing of the contaminated tanks in August.

-The key goal of the operation was to make possible to thoroughly wash of the expanded internal cavity of the flexible metallic bellows, which will contain the propellant.
-At the same time, engineers wanted to avoid cutting or otherwise disrupting the delicate accordion-like structure.
+The key goal of the operation was to thoroughly wash the expanded internal cavity of the flexible metalic bellows, which will contain the propellant, without actually cutting or otherwise dirupting the delicate accordeon-resembling structure.
 (The metallic tape used to build the bellows is no longer produced in Russia.)
-To remove the flexible structure of the bellows, a total of four cuts would be made in its holding framework, including two in the bulkhead of the tank and two in the propellant expeller, which is attached to the opposite end of the accordion structure.
+To remove the flexible structure, a total of four cuts would be made in its holding framework, including two in the bulkhead of the tank and two in the propellant expeller, which is attached to the opposite end of the accordeon structure.
 The first cut would be made in the pressurization cavity of the tank's bulkhead to provide access to the propellant cavity below.
 After installation of a special fixation ring, the bellows could be removed, expanded and washed.
 The tank would then be reassembled and seams welded together.

 As of mid-June, the actual dissection of the tanks was yet to begin.
-Because failure is not an option in the repair effort, engineers at GKNPTs Khrunichev planned to practice the tank "surgery" on a prototype before touching the flight-worthy hardware.
-They also work on the construction of a specialized unit for washing the tanks, industry sources said.
+Because the failure is not an option in the repair effort, engineers at GKNPTs Khrunichev practiced the tank surgery on a prototype before touching the flight-worthy hardware.

 Read (and see) much more about this and many other space developments in Russia